oganm/RainCheck-pi/README.md

 # RainCheck-pi

-Warns you to get an umbrella if it is likely to rain that day.
+Your raspberry pi warns to get an umbrella on a rainy day.
 Uses [forecast.io](http://forecast.io/) to get forecast information.

 To use it, get a free API key from [here](https://developer.forecast.io/) that allows for a 1000 querries per day.
 This will use about 48 per day.
 Use the remaining ones as you wish.